letqin/letqin/README.md

-My name is Quinn and I am currently doing Michigan State's web development program
+My name is Quinn and I am currently doing Michigan State's web development program.
+I am from the Detroit Area and have been all my life.
+I have been interested in writing code since I was in middle school.
+I started messing around with HTML with the inspect tool replacing the information on websites to mess with my friends, now it's my job.

 ---